tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

 {{< /mermaid >}}

-Going back to our example, the interface of both the repository and service components becomes:
+Going back to our example, the interface of both the repository and service components becomes ([here](https://github.com/tassiLuca/PPS-22-direct-style-experiments/tree/master/blog-ws-direct/src/main/scala/io/github/tassiLuca/dse/blog) you can find the complete sources):

 ```scala
 /** The component exposing blog posts repositories. */